Frederick Maurice (British Army officer, born 1871)

 Major-General Sir Frederick Barton Maurice, (19 January 1871 – 19 May 1951) was a British Army officer, military correspondent, writer and academic.
 During the First World War he was forced to retire from the army in May 1918 after writing a letter to The Times criticizing Prime Minister David Lloyd George for making misleading statements about the strength of British forces on the Western Front.
-He also later founded the British Legion in 1920, and served as its president from 1932 to 1947.
+He also later founded the British Legion in 1921, and served as its president from 1932 to 1947.

 Early life and military career

 Maurice was born in Dublin, the son of John Frederick Maurice, a British Army officer and military historian, and his wife Anne Frances "Annie" FitzGerald.
 He attended St. Paul's School and Sandhurst before joining Derbyshire Regiment in June 1892.

 His first overseas posting was to British India in 1897–98, during the Tirah campaign.
 During this time, he served as aide-de-camp to his father, who by now was a major general.
 After a promotion to captain in 1899, Maurice fought with his regiment in the Second Boer War 1899–1901.

-Before leaving for South Africa, he married Margaret Helen Marsh (1874-1942), the daughter of Frederick Howard Marsh, and the sister of Edward Marsh, in 1899 at St George's, Hanover Square.
+Before leaving for South Africa, he married Margaret Helen Marsh (1874–1942), the daughter of Frederick Howard Marsh, and the sister of Edward Marsh, in 1899 at St George's, Hanover Square.

 Maurice was promoted brevet major in November 1900.

 On returning from South Africa, he entered the Staff College at Camberley, Surrey in 1902.
-Later that year, he was posted to the War Office, where he worked under Douglas Haig.
+Later that year, he was posted to the War Office, where he worked under Douglas Haig, who later became a field marshal.
 His daughter Joan was born in 1903.
-In June 1908 he succeeded Captain John Duncan as a GSO2 at the War Office.
+On 10 February 1904 he was appointed as a brigade major of the 19th Infantry Brigade, part of the 10th Division of the IV Army Corps.
+In June 1908 he succeeded Captain John Duncan, later a major general, as a GSO2 at the War Office.

-He was promoted to the substantive rank of major on 19 May 1911, and two years later was promoted to lieutenant colonel and transferred to the Staff College as an instructor in military history under Major General William Robertson, then the college's commandant.
+He was promoted to the substantive rank of major on 19 May 1911, and on 21 January 1913 was Colin Robert Ballard's successor as GSO2 at the Staff College and was granted the temporary rank of lieutenant colonel whilst so employed.
+His new role was as an instructor in military history under Major General Sir William Robertson, then the college's commandant and later, like Haig, a field marshal.